zevilz/zImageOptimizer/README.md

 ## Automatical installing dependences
 Notice: curent user must be root or user with sudo access.

-Start the script in the optimization mode (-p|--path) or the checking tools mode (-c|--check-only, recommended) if you want to install dependences automatically.
+Start the script in the optimization mode (`-p|--path`) or the checking tools mode (`-c|--check-only`, recommended) if you want to install dependences automatically.
 It will check installed tools and printing a choise option dialog if one or more tools not found.
 Select **Install dependences and exit** option by typing a appropriate number and press enter.
 The script will install dependences based on your platform, distribution and package manager.
 You may need to enter a password and confirm actions during installation dependences.
 Restart script to recheck installed tools after that.

 Supported on:
 - DEB-based linux distributions (i686/amd64)